ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/digital-technology/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="8c" requirement="Do an Internet search for an organization that collects discarded digital technology hardware or devices for repurposing or recycling.
+{{#wb-req item="8c" requirement="Do an internet search for an organization that collects discarded digital technology hardware or devices for repurposing or recycling.
 Find out what happens to that waste.
 Share with your counselor what you found."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}